When Lennon and McCartney discussed a Beatles reunion

 Share the page and your opinion with other Beatles fans!

-Beatles, Beatles song, Beatles song, Beatles cover, John Lennon, Paul McCartney, George Harrison, beatle, song, songs, music
+Beatles, Beatles song, Beatles song, Beatles cover, John Lennon, Paul McCartney, beatles reunion, 1976, beatle, song, songs, music